 Curd Processing

-• Cutting: The curd is cut to release whey and increase the surface area for further processing.
+• Cutting: Curd is then cut to encourage the release of whey so that the surface area exposed for the later process is expanded.

 • Equipment: Curd knives or wire cutters.

-• Objective: To facilitate whey expulsion and curd formation.
+• Objective: To promote whey expulsion and formation of the curd.

 • Temperature: 38-55°C (100-131°F).

-• Objective: To firm the curds and influence the final texture of the cheese.
+• Objective: In firming the curds and to control the texture of the cheese that you would like to produce.

 Cheddaring